cxpartners/sepa-customer-platform/doc/architecture/decisions/0008-custom-frontend-application-frontstage-users.md

 ## Decision Outcome

-A custom web application, combining a modern reactive frontend framework with a backend API gateway to interact with Dynamics and Azure services via restful webs APIs would provide the best support for optimising the user journey.
+[Option 1] A custom web application, combining a modern reactive frontend framework with a backend API gateway to interact with Dynamics and Azure services via restful webs APIs would provide the best support for optimising the user journey.

 Avoiding the use of a hosted web application (MS Portals), by decoupling the frontend, reduces the reliance on a single platform.